notofonts/noto-fonts/README.md

 ## Recent updates

 #### 2021.11.02
-We have rebuilt everything with the newest fontmake and made sure that all of the font versions are consistent across instances, variable, etc..
+We have rebuilt everything with the newest fontmake and made sure that all of the font families are consistent across instances, variable fonts, etc..
 There were no other changes.

 #### 2021.10.19
 *NotoSerifVithkuqi*: a new script that was recently approved in Unicode 14. *NotoSansVithkuqi* is also in the works.